 EV’s as energy storage: sounds too sci-fi, huh?
 Actually, that is a reality in many islands around the world.

-“Grid congestion causes significant bottlenecks in utilizing variable renewable production and electrifying our society.
-Smartly controlled EVs can offer a solution on multiple levels – from an individual parking site to an area level,” Ville Väre from Virta’s Energy Business Unit explains.
+Grid congestion causes significant bottlenecks in utilising variable renewable production and electrifying our society.
+Smartly controlled EVs can offer a solution on multiple levels – from an individual parking site to an area level.

 Caribbean islands leading the way towards the modern congestion management exploitation

-One success story has taken place on Maui Island in HawaiiAs the local energy project actors realized that EVs stabilize the use of electricity, they set up more charging stations and created a center to manage EV charging.
+One success story has taken place on Maui Island in Hawaii.
+As the local energy project actors realized that EVs stabilize the use of electricity, they set up more charging stations and created a center to manage EV charging.
 Thecenter is linked to wind power systems and the local grid, creating a control system that offers demand-response for the local grid.

 We at Virta have been working with congestion management tools already for years.
 When a Caribbean island Martinique needed help in developing the island towards a greener and cleaner future in 2017, we were ready to step into the game.
-By that time, Martinique island had already invested in solar panels and electric vehicles, aiming to decarbonize the island.
+By that time, Martinique island had already invested in solar panels and electric vehicles, aiming to decarbonise the island.
 Our job was to bring these green features together and solve the problem of a too congested and weak grid.

 Smart EV charging connects electric vehicles with the grid.
-Basically, EV’s offer solutions to grid congestion on multiple levels: from an individual parking site to an area level.
+Basically, EVs offer solutions to grid congestion on multiple levels: from an individual parking site to an area level.
 When the car is plugged in, smart charging can be controlled from the cloud, automatically or manually.
 As charging can be controlled rapidly depending on the local energy consumption and current production levels, EV charging doesn’t bring an extra load to the grid but vice versa.
+This enables the installation of more charging stations in wider areas.
+Large renovations and investments in the critical grid infrastructure can be avoided or at least delayed.

 On a very sunny day, cars on the Martinique island are plugged in and can be charging with full power.
 Charging power is set to not exceed the maximum power that the local grid can handle, making sure overloading is practically impossible.
 When electricity consumption rises or the sun goes hiding, the charging power is momentarily dropped down.
 The local production and consumption are constantly monitored and shaped to match with the local parameters.